 Should I buy or lease my solar panels?

-North Carolina solar panel companies
+North Carolina solar power companies

 The history of solar power in North Carolina

-Important solar installation factors to consider
+Important solar factors to consider

-North Carolina solar power FAQs
+Solar power FAQs

 The average 5-kW residential solar panel system costs between $15,000 and $25,000.
 Your cost will depend on the size and components of your system, local labor and permitting costs, and what financial incentives you may be eligible for.
 The federal solar tax credit alone will lower this cost by 30% in tax credits.